csmith0414/recipe-sharing/README.md

 * Ability to send recipes to specific emails, rather than just the ones tied to accounts

+* Ability to upload images that add to the recipe pages

 * Extended front-end development to have a broader appeal and really fit that 'cozy food' vibe

 * Expanding out the profile, and adding new features like a profile picture, bio, etc. to increase social activity on the site, allowing other users to visit each other's profile

-* Adding the ability to comment on recipes and profile pages to increase the social aspect of the site
+* Adding the ability to like recipes and comment on recipes/profile pages to increase the social aspect of the site

 ```